jiangpeifan/3D-MT-Dataset/README.md

 *See Note*

-*If you have questions please email me: jpeifan@qq.com*
+*Please let me know if you have any questions*